open-quantum-safe/liboqs/README.md

 		cmake -GNinja ..
 		ninja

 Various `cmake` build options to customize the resultant artifacts are available and are [documented in CONFIGURE.md](CONFIGURE.md#options-for-configuring-liboqs-builds).
-All supported options are also listed in the `.CMake/alg-support.cmake` file, and can be viewed by running `cmake -LAH ..` in the `build` directory.
+All supported options are also listed in the `.CMake/alg-support.cmake` file, and can be viewed by running `cmake -LAH -N ..` in the `build` directory.

 The following instructions assume we are in `build`.